snikproject/graph/README.md

 Can be integrated into IDEs and editors like Atom.

 - `npm run lint`
-- Some errors can be fixed automatically via `npx eslint js --fix`.
+- Some errors can be fixed automatically via `npm run fix`.

 #### Typechecking